 It is crucial to understand the conditions and constraints set by the regulations to ensure the proper application of adjustments:

-• Spontaneous or compensatory adjustments are required when the terms and conditions of the controlled transaction differ from those of comparable independent-party transactions, as specified in Article 49.
+- Spontaneous or compensatory adjustments are required when the terms and conditions of controlled transactions differ from those of comparable independent-party transactions, as specified in Article 49.

-• Adjustments do not apply if the taxpayer opts for the actual annual benefit.
+- Adjustments do not apply if taxpayers opt for the actual annual profit.

 Compensatory Adjustment: Detailed Procedures

-The compensatory adjustment is particularly subject to a set of specific procedures as set forth in Article 50:
+The compensatory adjustment is particularly subject to a set of specific procedures as outlined in Article 50:

-• It must be supported by the issuance of debit or credit notes or other tax and trade documentation.
+- It must be supported by issuing debit or credit notes or other tax and trade documentation.

-It should be noted that spontaneous or compensatory adjustments do not automatically imply adjustments to the taxable base of other taxes.
-Each tax, including those levied on the importation of goods and services, must be determined under applicable law
+Spontaneous or compensatory adjustments do not automatically imply adjustments to the taxable base of other taxes.
+Each tax, including those levied on the importation of goods and services, must be determined under applicable law.

 Conclusions: Towards an Efficient Tax Management